hainegroup/oceanspy/docs/quick.rst

           - Ocean Circulation

 5. Click on ``Create``.

+Steps 6 to 8 describe how to get started with using the container.
+Information about which directories to work in and their descriptions are detailed below the container images once they are created on Sciserver.

 6. Click on the name of the new container.
 7. Click on ``Storage`` >> ``your_username`` >> ``persistent``.